-Although, at present, there is no settlement within the proposed servitude, the western portion of the town Embalehne is situated just east of the proposed transmission corridor (approximately 130m) and in a few cases there are scattered households within very close proximity to the proposed corridor.
+At present, there is no settlement within the proposed servitude, and only few scattered households within very close proximity to the proposed corridor.
 It is not foreseen that these households would necessarily have to be resettled, although the proposed project may have an impact on their sense of place.